TobiasHafner/the-elevator/README.md

 # Elevator Project

-This is a programm simulationg an elevator system consisting of a scheduler, an actual elevator to control and user requests for certain floors.
+This is a programm simulating an elevator system consisting of a scheduler, an actual elevator to control and user requests for certain floors.

 This code can be used to study the efficiency of different scheduling algorithms concering the strategy with wich the requests are answered.